Ascot Vale: Landmarks

-A major landmark in the suburb is the Royal Melbourne Showgrounds, which has special events such as the annual Royal Melbourne Show.
+A major landmark in the suburb is the Melbourne Showgrounds, which has special events such as the annual Royal Melbourne Show.
 The Showgrounds are adjacent to the Flemington Racecourse which is in neighbouring Flemington.

 Education

-Ascot Vale has the Ascot Vale Special School, Ascot Vale Primary School, Ascot Vale West Primary School, St Mary's Catholic Primary School and the arts program of Western Autistic School.
+Ascot Vale has the Ascot Vale Special School, Ascot Vale Primary School, Ascot Vale West Primary School, St Mary's Catholic Primary School Ascot Vale and the arts program of Western Autistic School.

 Sport

 Golfers play at the course of the Riverside Golf Club on Newsom Street.

 Ascot Vale is the home of the Melbourne Aces, of the Australian Baseball League, who play home games at the Melbourne Showgrounds.

 The suburb is also home to the Essendon Hockey Club which was established in 2017 encompassing Essendon Hockey Club (Men), Essendon Ladies Hockey Club (Women) and Essendon Hockey Juniors.